In this article:

 Some studies have looked specifically into nettle’s use as a potential alternative treatment for benign prostatic hyperplasia (BPH).
 In BPH, the male prostate gland enlarges, causing difficulty in urinating.

-Moreover, it is always important to see your physician to rule out much more serious diagnoses prior to self-treatment.
+This condition is a non-cancerous normal part of the male aging process, although difficulty evacuating the bladder can be problematic.
+(5)(6)(7) Moreover, it is always important to see your physician to rule out much more serious diagnoses prior to self-treatment.

 2. Aids in blood sugar control